YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/godot-quick-start.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-18 at 10.35.23 am.png" alt="" width="563"><figcaption><p>Setting the Start Node, and that we want this <code>DialogueRunner</code> to start automatically.</p></figcaption></figure>

 Save your scene as `Demo.tscn`, and run the game.
-At this point, you can play your project, and step through the dialogue in the default Yarn Spinner for Godot Line View and Options List View:
+At this point, you can play your project, and step through the dialogue in the default Yarn Spinner for Godot Line Presenter and Options Presenter:

 <figure><img src="../../.gitbook/assets/beginnersgodot.gif" alt="" width="563"><figcaption></figcaption></figure>